orendon/duino-bots/README.md

 ## Arduino
 Arduino projects using just Arduino and C++

+### - Remote controlled car (bluethooth)
+Bluetooth controlled car, compatible with most Android/iOS bluethooth apps.
+It uses HC-06 module, Arduino motor shield and 2 DC motors.
+Grab the code on `arduino/bluethooth_car/`

 ### - Blinking led
-Simple led blinking every second, grab the code on `arduino/blink/blink.ino`
+Simple led blinking every second, grab the code on `arduino/blink/`

 ## Nodebots (node.js, johnny-five and arduino)
 Arduino projects using node.js, this ones requires you to load firmata into the arduino